wdv4758h/pypy-extradoc/blog/draft/numpy-internship.rst

 * `program website`_

-* `internship proposal`_ - note that the actual roadmap is very flexible, as long as it's numeric kernel of an atmospheric model using PyPy.
+* `internship proposal`_ - note that the actual roadmap is very flexible, as long as it's a numeric kernel of an atmospheric model using PyPy.

 Feel free to contact Davide for details about the proposal and `pypy-dev`_ or me directly for details about PyPy.